m1guelch/pasir/app/README.md

 ## 🧩 Features

-- Counts and displays visits in real-time
+- Counts and displays visits in real-time.
-- Uses SQLite for persistent storage
+- Uses SQLite for persistent storage.
-- Lightweight Docker image with Python 3.13
+- Lightweight Docker image with Python 3.13.
-- Kubernetes-ready
+- Kubernetes-ready.
-- Runs securely as a non-root user
+- Runs securely as a non-root user.

 ## 🚀 Technologies Used